Sentencing and Punishment for Penal Code 211 Robbery

 Also, if you can argue that no serious force was used or nobody was hurt – these are all good things to try to angle the case up to get the best result.

-If this is the person's first felony, if it's the first time they would be going into custody, these are also arguments that the prosecutors will consider.
+If this is the person's first felony or if it's the first time they will be taken into custody, these are also arguments that the prosecutors will consider.

 Probation Report